coleifer/peewee/docs/peewee/sqlite.rst

       Generate an expression that will calculate and return the quality of the search match using the `BM25 algorithm <https://en.wikipedia.org/wiki/Okapi_BM25>`_.
       This value can be used to sort the search results.
+Requires ``rank_functions=True`` on the database.

       Like :meth:`~FTSModel.rank`, ``bm25`` function accepts optional
       parameters that allow you to specify weights for the various columns.